 State statutes and federal law breakdown witness tampering in slightly different ways.
 It can vary from altering a witness' testimony no matter the means, to only criminalizing outright intimidation, coercion, or use of force.
-What is the same in all cases is that the government must prove all elements of witness tampering beyond a reasonable doubt for a conviction.
-Common elements include:
+What's the same in all cases is that the government must prove all elements of witness tampering beyond a reasonable doubt for a conviction.

-An actual obstruction is not necessary as an element of proof.
-It is enough that the defendant performed the action to tamper with a witness.
+An actual obstruction isn't necessary as an element of proof.
+It's enough that the defendant performed the action to tamper with a witness.

 Unlawful Conduct Toward a Witness

 Witness tampering can take many forms, and will vary based on whether the proceeding is under state or federal law.
 It's best not to think of prohibited actions as a narrow list, but any action that falls into the following categories: